jweissenberger/newsletter/README.md

 # Newsletter

-Using Machine Learning to automatically generate newsletters and blog posts in an easy to use web app.
+Newsletter uses Machine Learning to automatically generate newsletters and blog posts by summarizing articles in an easy to use web app.

 Copy and paste a links to news articles you want to summarize: